Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### 3.4 Performance requirements

+Performance requirements define the expected performance of our software, outlining what the user's base expectation can be from using our product.

 See 9.5.13. for most systems this will be around one page.
 Hardware projects also see section 9.4.6.

 > **9.5.13 Performance requirements** <br>